AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 ### What Is Pass by Reference?

 We've learned what references really are: *aliases*.
-And as it turns out, this is precisely the kind of "reference" in "pass by reference."
+And as it turns out, this is precisely the kind of reference that we're talking about when we say a language has "pass by reference."
+It's all about aliasing arguments that were passed in!

-First, understand what pass by reference does *not* mean:
+First, let's understand what pass by reference does *not* mean:

-> Pass by reference does NOT mean "We can pass in an object to a function, modify that object, and then observe the modified result even after the function returns."
+> Pass by reference does *not* mean, "We can pass in an object to a function, modify that object, and then observe the modified result even after the function returns."

 In **pass by reference**, the formal parameter is a reference variable (alias) for the argument.
-It's almost like two functions have temporarily agreed to give a single object two names (one original and one alias) and to pretend that the two are equivalent.
+It's almost like two functions have temporarily agreed to call a single object by two names (one original and one alias) and to pretend that the two are equivalent.
 Or, in less accurate terms, you can think of it like a function "borrowing" a variable from another stack frame but calling it something else.

-There's a classic **litmus test** to check if a language supports passing by reference: whether you can swap two numbers (the following is JavaScript):
+There's a classic **litmus test** to check if a language supports passing by reference: whether you can swap two numbers (the following code is written in JavaScript):

 {% include codeHeader.html %}
 ```javascript